Algebraic deformations of toric varieties I. General constructions

 \subsection{Twisted toric actions}

 Using the Hopf algebraic approach described in \S\ref{twistedsym}, we can alternatively define the quantum Laurent algebra by twisting the (quantum) enveloping algebra $\hil$ of the algebraic torus group $T$.
 This is simply the polynomial algebra in $n$ commuting elements $H_i$, the infinitesimal generators of the group.
-In fact we rather need formal power series in some parameters $\theta$, but we will abuse notation by simply writing $\hil=\hil [[\theta]]$, while always implicitly understanding a $\theta$-adic completion of $\hil$.
+In fact we rather need formal power series in some parameters $\theta$, but we will abuse notation by simply writing $\hil=\hil [[\theta]]$.

 As twisting element we take the abelian Drinfel'd twist \beq F=F_\theta:=\exp\big(-\mbox{$\frac\ii2$}\, \sum\nolimits_{ij}\, \theta^{ij}\,H_i\otimes H_j\big) \ . \eeq The infinitesimal action of $T$ on characters is given by $H_i\triangleright\chi_p=\langle p,e_i\rangle\,\chi_p$ for $p\in L^*$.
 Then formula (\ref{twp}) for $a=z^p$ and $b=w^q$ monomials in the algebra $A(T)=\lau$ coincides exactly with (\ref{ncl}).